colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-The next thing we need to do is to actually perform the move on the board, to do this we'll
+The next thing you need to do is to actually perform the move on the board, to do this you'll
 create a method called `tryPerformMove()`.

 ```js